1224AmOgH/DSO_Blog/seminar_blog_full.md

 **Overview**

-<p>The first method tested is simple yet creative approach: remove distracting stars from the image using a tool called StarNet and then apply classic computer vision (CV) techniques.
+<p style="text-align: justify;"> The first method tested is simple yet creative approach: remove distracting stars from the image using a tool called StarNet and then apply classic computer vision (CV) techniques.
 The idea here was to strip out the stars first and then isolate what might be celestial objects of interest. </p>

 **How It Works – Step by Step**
 <ol>